w3f/polkadot-wiki/docs/general/polkadot-uc.md

 Polkadot has been abstracted and generalized beyond what it was originally proposed and envisioned in the [whitepaper](https://polkadot.network/whitepaper/).
 Polkadot is:

-- About space (the underlying resources that chains need) not chains.
+- About [**Blockspace**](./polkadot-v1.md#polkadots-blockspace) (the underlying resources that chains need) not chains.
-- A platform to build applications rather than chains, and for people to use those applications.
+- **A platform to build applications** rather than chains, and for people to use those applications.
   Fundamentally, Polkadot is not a platform to host chains, and so far chains happened to be one way to build applications and grow Polkadot's utility.
-- A provider of resilient general-purpose continuation computation, where the term _continuation_ refers to a broad long-running task that can do something, pause, and do some more (or something else) later on.
+- **A provider of resilient general-purpose continuation computation**, where the term _continuation_ refers to a broad long-running task that can do something, pause, and do some more (or something else) later on.
-- A multicore computer where chains that continuously operate in parallel on different cores are called parachains.
+- **A multicore computer** where chains that continuously operate in parallel on different cores are called parachains.
 Currently, one core is reserved to one chain through [slot auction mechanism](../learn/learn-auction.md), although one core can be reserved on-demand to multiple chains at different time periods (see [parathreads](../learn/learn-parathreads.md)).